krupkat/podcaster/README.md

 ### Other distros

-It should be possible to build on any distro using the [Conan](https://conan.io/) package manager to install prerequisites, however you'll need to edit `conanfile.py` to enable some disabled SDL features.
+It should be possible to build on any distro using the [Conan](https://conan.io/) package manager to install prerequisites.

 ```
 conan install . --build=missing